SimonSchober/SimonSchober/README.md

 - 💬 if there are problems you can add me on Discord with the Name: Unknown_Pug

-- ⚡ Fun fact: The Only thing I use is my Laptop😁
+- ⚡ Fun fact: My wishes on Christmas are more worth than a Gaming PC😂

 - 💻 My Hobbies are Coding, 3D printing, drawing and Basketball